oliverturner/mrsravoon.uk/pages/about.md

 > “Do you expect me to talk?”
 > “No, Mr Bond.
 I expect you to die.”

-In his series on Brasenose alumni Bernard Richards gives a tantalisingly brief [review of Dehn's life and work](https://www.bnc.ox.ac.uk/downloads/brazen_nose_2008_9.pdf) and highlights his poetic range, contrasting this
+In his series on Brasenose alumni Bernard Richards gives a tantalisingly brief [review of Dehn's life and work](https://www.bnc.ox.ac.uk/downloads/brazen_nose_2008_9.pdf) and highlights his poetic range, contrasting Larkin's pick

 > ### Armistice
 >